ngxs/store/docs/advanced/optimizing-selectors.md

 }
 ```

-The selector returns a function, which accepts an id as an argument and returns a boolean indicating whether or not this id is selected.
-In this example, we want to render a list of checkboxes.
+The above selector is an example of a [lazy selector](../concepts/select#lazy-selectors).
+This selector returns a function, which accepts an `id` as an argument and returns a boolean indicating whether or not this `id` is selected.
+The lazy selector returned by `isDataSelected` uses [Array.includes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes) and has `O(n)` time complexity.
+In this example, we want to render a list of checkboxes:

 ```html
 <ng-container *ngIf="isDataSelected$ | async as isDataSelected">